ccorcos/piano-sketch-tool/README.md

 ## To-Do

-- Features
 - wait mode -- wait for you to play all the notes before continuing.
 - empty recording should not redirect to player
 - history forward/back navigation
 - ui stuff
 	- time elapsed
 	- title
 	- date of recording
 	- indication if you hit the right note at the right time.
 - save notes to a file
 - load a file with notes
 - select and loop a section

 ## Designs